-Phenibut, on the other hand, is a phenylated analog of GABA, and with the addition of a phenyl ring to the molecule, phenibut is efficiently able to cross the blood-brain barrier and has a more profound effect.
+Phenibut, on the other hand, is a phenylated analog of GABA, and with the addition of a phenyl ring to the molecule, phenibut is efficiently able to cross the blood-brain barrier and has a more profound sedative and anxiolytic effect.

 But that also means you must be very careful when dosing phenibut.
 Your body sees phenibut as GABA, and it acts like it, so when you take phenibut it artificially increases GABA levels in your brain.
 The natural response of the body will be to produce less GABA of its own.

 Taking high doses of phenibut repeatedly will cause your body to get used to being fed GABA instead of making it.
 And then if you suddenly stop taking phenibut, it will take some time for your body to restore its normal GABA production, and during this period you will suffer from many unpleasant consequences of having very low GABA levels in your brain, aka withdrawal symptoms, such as anxiety, insomnia, agitation, depression, brain fog, and others.